Spuriosity1/Spuriosity1.github.io/_posts/2022-05-02-compstructure.md

 ```

 This kind of problem is known as and "embarrassingly parallel" calculation: there are
-a huge suite of executables that can all run completely independent of one another.
+a huge number of threads that can all run completely independent of one another, avoiding the need
+for complicated openMP / MPI structures.
 Queuing all of these as jobs in parallel gets slightly trickier if you
 want to avoid spawning thousands of threads, but that's a topic for another post.

 ## RegEx

-Regular Expressions, or regex, are an absolutely indispensable part of parsing human-readable files.
+Regular Expressions, or regex, are an absolutely indispensable tool for parsing human-readable files.
 They are a kind of shorthand for grabbing parts of strings, which is helpful if important simulation
 parameters are stored in strings.
 For example, when generating a phase diagram you might have a
 folder full of output files similar to